As payment technology advances, peer-to-peer (P2P) payment apps have become a staple in our daily transactions.

 When a buyer decides to reclaim their money, they’ll follow different procedures depending on the situation.

-The buyer cancellation process is as follows:
+The buyer cancelation process is as follows:

 Navigate to the profile icon on the account’s home screen